Conference Funding

 Canadian Undergraduate Physics Conference (CUPC)

-The Canadian Undergraduate Physics Conference (CUPC) is an annual event organized by and for Canadian physics students.
+The Canadian Undergraduate Physics Conference (CUPC) is an annual event organized by and for Canadian undergraduate students in collaboration with the Canadian Association of Physicists (CAP).
 It is hosted by a different university each year, usually held over an extended weekend in October (4 days).
 Physics students from across Canada meet at CUPC to present oral or poster contributions on various topics related to physics, to attend specially invited lectures, tour local research facilities, meet with representatives from participating institutions that offer graduate degrees in physics, and meet with a representative of the CAP Executive to learn more about the association and its support of physics in Canada.

-Canadian Conference for Undergraduate Women in Physics 2024
+Canadian Conference for Undergraduate Women in Physics (CCUWip)

 CCUWiP is an undergraduate conference that provides a safe space for underrepresented groups in physics to present their research and learn from leading physicists.